paragi/timexe/README.md

 # Timexe - Timer and scheduler
-## For node JS or javascript.
+## To be used with node or in a browser

-### Contributor wanted
-Please do not hesitate to add your contribution of any kind to this project

 ### Features
 * Improved cron-like syntax (Not compatible)